 Reports and Issue Briefs

-- The MAX Provider Characteristics File Implementation Report describes the design, implementation, and results of the MAXPC prototype, which was based on three states using provider data from 2006 and 2009.
+- The MAX Provider Characteristics File Implementation Report (PDF) describes the design, implementation, and results of the MAXPC prototype, which was based on three states using provider data from 2006 and 2009.
 Based on the findings of this report, CMS decided to produce MAXPC beginning with 2009 data.
-See the “Downloads” section below.

-- “Medicaid Analytic Extract Provider Characteristics (MAXPC) Evaluation Report, 2010.”
+- “Medicaid Analytic Extract Provider Characteristics (MAXPC) Evaluation Report, 2010 (PDF).”
 In this report, we describe the motivation for creating the MAXPC file.
 We also describe its design and content, and examine the quality and completeness of each of the six types of provider IDs (inpatient billing provider, long-term care billing provider, other services billing and servicing providers, and prescription drug billing and prescribing providers).
 Our analysis focuses on the 45 states that had the requisite MSIS files available for calendar year 2010 services (Idaho, Kansas, Maine, New Jersey, North Dakota, and Utah are excluded).
 The quality and completeness varies substantially by state and by type of provider ID.
-The report is available through the links in the “Downloads” section.

-- “Medicaid Analytic Extract Provider Characteristics (MAXPC) Evaluation Report, 2009”.
+- “Medicaid Analytic Extract Provider Characteristics (MAXPC) Evaluation Report, 2009 (PDF)”.
 This report describes the design, content, and motivation for creating the MAXPC file.
 The report also examines the quality and completeness of each of the six types of provider IDs in each of the 51 states.
 The quality and completeness vary substantially by state and by type of provider ID.
 The report also identifies recommendations for CMS to help improve the quality of the provider IDs.
-The report is available through the links in the “Downloads” section.

-- “Physician Service Use and Participation in Medicaid, 2009.”
+- “Physician Service Use and Participation in Medicaid, 2009 (PDF).”
 This issue brief presents an analysis of physician use and participation using the 2009 MAXPC data, Area Resource File (extracted from the American Medical Association master file), and National Plan and Provider Enumeration System data.
 The analysis focuses on four major topic areas: (1) the number of physicians serving Medicaid enrollees and average physician caseload, (2) the distribution of Medicaid physician caseload by physician, (3) enrollees served by in-state and out-of-state physicians, and (4) physician participation rates in Medicaid.
-It is available through the links in the “Downloads” section.